 Policy and Government

-- Continued to support DCMS attempts to secure reduced transmission costs
+- Continue to apply pressure on DCMS and Arqiva on reduced transmission costs

-- Preparing submission to Lords Committee inquiry of future of journalism and crucial role of commercial radio
+- Made a submission to Lords Committee inquiry on future of journalism and crucial role of commercial radio

 - Government has published guidance on working safely during COVID-19